This Day In Music: August 20

 August 20, 1957 ~ Drummer, guitarist Gary Mudbone Cooper born in Kansas City, Kansas, USA ~ Closely associated with George Clinton, present on a string of 1970s Parliament and Funkadelic albums including Mothership Connection, Hardcore Jollies, and Motor Booty Affair.
 Has also worked with several Clinton alumni appearing on Fred Wesley's A Blow For Me A Toot For You album, Eddie Hazel's Game Dames And Guitar Thangs, and Bootsy Collins' Bootsy (Player Of The Year).
 Cooper also formed the short-lived mid-1980s duo Sly Fox with Michael Camacho, known for their Let's Go All The Way single which would reach top 10 on both sides of the Atlantic

-August 20, 1952 ~ Singer Doug Fieger born in Detroit, Michigan, USA ~ Best known as rhytm guitarist and lead vocalist of the Knack, best known for their 1979 hit My Sharone co-written by Fieger.
+August 20, 1952 ~ Singer Doug Fieger born in Detroit, Michigan, USA ~ Best known as rhytm guitarist and lead vocalist of the Knack, best known for their 1979 hit My Sharona co-written by Fieger.
 Fieger was also a member of Sky, has played with Triumvirat, produced Mystery Pop 's Rubber City Rebels debut LP, guested on Was (Not Was)'s 1983 LP Born To Laugh, provided lead vocals on Bruce Kullick's Dirty Girl, and recorded two solo albums namely 1999's First Things First and 2010's Hankerings, the latter a Hank Williams tribute released shortly after Fieger's death ~ Fieger passed away in 2010

-August 20, 1948 ~ Organist, songwriter Lanier Greig born in Houston, Texas, USA ~ Member of Neal Ford & the Fanatics, known for a handful of mid- to late 1960s singles and a sole eponymous album, regarded by aficionados as early key recordings in the pyschedelic rock era.
+August 20, 1948 ~ Organist, songwriter Lanier Greig born in Houston, Texas, USA ~ Member of Neal Ford & the Fanatics, known for a handful of mid- to late-1960s singles and a sole eponymous album, regarded by aficionados as early key recordings in the pyschedelic rock era.
 Well known songs include I Can''t Go On, Good Men and Woman ~ Greig passed away in 2013

 August 20, 1947 ~ Singer, songwriter David Lasley, full name David Eldon Lasley, born in Branch, Michigan, USA ~ Member of the Pousette-Dart Band.
 Member of Rosie.
 As a solo artist scored a Billboard Hot 100 top 40 hit with If I Had My Wish Tonight in 1982.
 Songs written or co-written by Lasley have been recorded by Rita Coolidge, Patti Labelle (Come What May), Kiki Dee, Valerie Carter, Maxine Nightingale (Lead Me On), Boz Scaggs, Peter Allen, Norman Connors, the Pointer Sisters (Got To Find Love), Sarah Dash, Amy Keys, and Bonnie Raitt (I Ain't Gonna Let You Break My Heart Again) ~ Lasley passed away in 2021